sidharthramesh-TA/genai/BERT/BERT.md

 ![Exam Performance](image-31.png)

+Studies performed on understanding the robustness of 3.5 with prior models were published by [chinese research group](https://arxiv.org/pdf/2303.00293) in 2023 exploring the different attributes that go into generating responses and the quality of response.
+This one [paper](https://arxiv.org/pdf/2303.10420) in particular compares 3.5 with 3 and presents its findings

 ### GPT 4 or Technical Report

 Unlike previous models OpenAI has not released GPT 4 yet, or has talked about the architectural innovations with scientific rigor.
 Instead they have released a whitepaperesque content on the performance and use cases that GPT 4 has been subjected to.